Dougal-s/Vkav/README.md

 ```
 Select the vkav project, activate Debug|x64 config, press F5 and it should come up.

+If you use ASIO, I recommend to use ASIO4ALL driver under the debugger.
+A lot of
+the other drivers detect and refuse the debugger.

 ### Usage
 To run Vkav simply execute:
 ```